Private Links for AWS and Azure

 Important

 If you need consultation or guidance on setting up private links beyond the information provided in this documentation, contact your IBM Sales Account Representative, who will help you connect with IBM Expert Services.
+IBM cannot configure your infrastructure; you will need a certified network engineer or cloud security engineer, or an equivalent expert in AWS and Microsoft Azure, to take care of the configuration.

 Prerequisites

 This section provides information on how to set up the Outbound AWS PrivateLinks from webMethods Cloud to your infrastructure.
+In this scenario, you are the service provider and IBM is the service consumer.

-1. Create the endpoint service.
+1. Create an endpoint service.

 • For the option Require acceptance for endpoint, select Acceptance required.